hashicorp-education/learn-vault-docker-lab/README.md

 ### Run a certain Vault version

-Vault Docker Lab tries to keep current and offer the latest available Vault Docker image version, but you can also run a specific version of Vault for which an image exists with the `TF_VAR_vault_version` environment variable like this:.
+VDL offers the latest available Vault Docker image version, but you can also run a specific version of Vault for which an image exists with the `TF_VAR_vault_version` environment variable like this:

 ```shell
 TF_VAR_vault_version=1.11.0 make
 ```

-> **Tip**: Vault versions >= 1.11.0 are recommended for ideal Integrated Storage support.
+> **Tip**: You should use Vault versions >= 1.11.0 for ideal Integrated Storage support.

 ### Run Vault Enterprise

-Vault Docker Lab runs the Vault community edition by default, but you can also run the Enterprise edition.
+VDL runs the Vault community edition by default, but you can also run the Enterprise edition.

 > **NOTE**: You must have an [Enterprise license](https://www.hashicorp.com/products/vault/pricing) to run the Vault Enterprise image.